-Organize original and acid-free copies of records in letter-sized acid-free folders, separated by document category.
-Directly label the right-hand side of each folder tab in acid-free ink or pencil with a brief project name, contents, and the designation "Original" or "Copy" (Figure 12).
+Organize original records in letter-sized acid-free folders, separated by document category.
+Directly label the right-hand side of each folder tab in acid-free ink or pencil with a brief project name and contents.
+(Figure 11).
 Legal-size folders are accepted only if needed to fit larger documents.
 Other oversize records such as maps are accepted without folders.

-Figure 12: How to label folders for hard copies of records.
+Figure 11: How to label folders for hard copies of records.
 Directly label the folders; do not use stick-on labels.